what measures can you take to ensure the pup is happy and healthy?

 Looking for breeders

-* Don’t buy a pup from a pet shop or from a market- you cannot check the quality of the breeder and you can’t tell what happens to the pup when the shop’s day is over.
+* Now you can’t, by law, buy a pup from a third party, like a pet shop or market.
+It’s a good step as you cannot check the quality of the breeder and you can’t tell what happens to the pup when the shop’s day is over.

-* Do some homework- check out the KC or maybe a local breed club who often have a list of breeders.
+* Do some homework- check out the Kennel Club (KC) or maybe a local breed club who often have a list of breeders.
 Get an idea of average price you would expect to pay.

 * Google search the kennel name and breeders if you see one you like.